UEk/wgs84/README.md

 A tiny library fully implemented in Typescript to handle WGS84 coordinates and "small" distances in meters between them, based on a local, flat earth approximation.

--   Will parse and give output in GeoJSON if needed.
+-   Parses and gives output in GeoJSON using the [Point definition](https://en.wikipedia.org/wiki/GeoJSON).
 -   No dependencies to other NPM modules.
 -   The math is based on [Aviation Formulary V1.47 by Ed Williams](https://edwilliams.org/avform147.htm#flat).
--   Functions and classes will throw if fed impossible values, e.g. lat >90 deg.
+-   Functions will throw if fed impossible values, e.g. incorrectly formatted GeoJSON or lat >= 90 degrees (math will not work).
 Make sure to handle that!

 ## Getting Started